 Coxinha is another popular snack in Brazil.
 It's eaten at any time of the day, often with a cup of caldo de cana (sugar cane juice) or suco de laranja (freshly-squeezed orange juice).
 Coxinha is shaped like a chicken thigh.
 Inside is a mix of shredded chicken and a little bit of mild spice; the filling is surrounded by dough and then covered in breadcrumbs or manioc flour and then deep fried.
 It's often served with a bottle of red spicy sauce that you can dab on top of the chicken once the coxinha is open.

 Pão de Queijo

-Thanks to an enormous variety of fruits in Brazil, juice is a staple in the Brazilian diet and should be enjoyed while traveling in Brazil.
+Thanks to the enormous variety of fruits, juice is a staple in the Brazilian diet.
 Suco de laranja (freshly squeezed orange juice, pronounced SOO-koo dzee lah-RAHN-zha) is perhaps the most common type of juice in Brazil, but dozens of types are available, many containing fruits from the Amazon, such as cupuaçu and açaí.
 Juice combinations are also popular--look for suco de laranja com mamão (orange juice with papaya), suco de laranja com acerola (shown above--orange juice with acerola, a fruit from the Amazon which contains vitamin C), and suco de abacaxi com hortelã (pineapple juice with mint).
-See this handy guide to order juice in Brazil.